 Bonus: Take advantage of First Time Homebuyer’s programs

 These programs offer a reduced mortgage interest rate in exchange for a few hours of your time sitting in an informational class.
 Thousands of dollars in exchange for some desk time?
-That’s a no brainer.
+That’s a no-brainer.

 I would have loved to take advantage of one of these programs.
-Instead, my husband and I (we were much younger and more trusting– that’s my completely embarrassing excuse) were duped into taking on a shoddy mortgage product with a terrible rate.
+Instead, my husband and I were duped into taking on a shoddy mortgage product with a terrible rate.
+We were much younger and more trusting– that’s my completely embarrassing excuse.

-As in, nearly two percent higher than the going rate on a 30 year mortgage, terrible.
+As in, nearly two percent higher than the going rate on a 30-year mortgage, terrible.

 Maybe that’s why I’m so passionate about the topic of mortgage debt!
 Don’t make the same naive mistakes that I did.
 Please make sure that you’re getting a good mortgage product.
 Take advantage of any opportunity to lower your rate.
 Make sure that you’re saving for a home the smart way.

-Find out more information about First Time Homebuyer’s and similar programs:
+Find out more information about First Time Homebuyers and similar programs:

-- Discover a first time homebuyer’s program in your area through the US Department of Housing and Urban Development (HUD) portal.
+- Discover a first-time homebuyers program in your area through the US Department of Housing and Urban Development (HUD) portal.

 - Not sure if you qualify for a first time homebuyer program?
 This article might help.

-- Special programs to help lower the cost of home ownership are also available for many other groups, including military veterans (through Veterans Affairs home loans, teachers, law enforcement officers, and EMTs (through HUD’s Good Neighbor program) and American Indian or Alaska Native citizens (through the Indian Home Loan Guarantee program).
+- Special programs to help lower the cost of homeownership are also available for many other groups, including military veterans (through Veterans Affairs home loans, teachers, law enforcement officers, and EMTs (through HUD’s Good Neighbor program) and American Indian or Alaska Native citizens (through the Indian Home Loan Guarantee program).